Last Comic Standing: Season 6 (2008)

-Bill Bellamy once again hosted.
-British television host Fearne Cotton joined him as co-host.
+Bill Bellamy again hosted; British television host Fearne Cotton joined him as co-host.

 Season 6 semi-final rounds were held and filmed in Las Vegas at the Paris Hotel & Casino.
 The season finale also aired from Las Vegas.
-The season premiered on May 22, 2008, and was being shown in Britain on Paramount Comedy.
+The season premiered on May 22, 2008 and was aired in Britain on Paramount Comedy.

-The season finale aired on August 7, 2008 during which Iliza Shlesinger was revealed as the winner, the first and only woman to win the title.
+The season finale aired on August 7, 2008 during which Iliza Shlesinger was selected as the winner, the first and only woman to win the title.
 Marcus was the season 6 runner-up.